The Best Home Barista Espresso Machine & Grinder Setups

 It has two insulated stainless steel boilers, a huge 2L boiler for the steam, and a 750ml brew boiler, with 1400W and 1200W elements respectively.

 It has two pressure gauges, one for the steam boiler and one for the pump.
-It’s a lever-operated machine as is usually (however not always) the case with E61 machines, it comes with a commercial sized 58m portafilter, and the drip tray capacity is an impressive 1.2L.
+It’s a lever-operated machine as is usually (but not always) the case with E61 machines, it comes with a commercial sized 58m portafilter, and the drip tray capacity is an impressive 1.2L.

 La Marzocco Linea Mini.